Definition of Herpes Simplex Virus Infections

 Epidemiology of Herpes Simplex Virus Infections

-Herpes simplex virus type 1 infection among humans is very common.
+Herpes simplex virus type 1 infection among humans is very common more so among young adults.
 Approximately 60% of the people in the United States carry the viral DNA and have been infected before.
 This virus is usually responsible for non-genital herpetic lesions but, due to the recent changes in sexual practices, the virus is becoming more commonly identified in genital lesions.

 Additionally, it seems that the infection rate with herpes simplex virus is closely related to race.
 It is estimated that 35% of African American children who are aged 5 years carry the virus, while only 18% of white children are seropositive.